fivexl/website/content/case-studies/wings-case-study/index.md

 <br/>
 Recognizing the limitations of the monolithic architecture, Wings decided to seek experts to transition towards a microservice multi-tenant architecture.
 This architecture allows companies to save money on infrastructure costs by using the same hardware resources for several instances of the same application for multiple tenants.<br/>
 <br/>
 Moreover, the startup faced difficulties accessing their Amazon account.
-Despite seeking solutions on various platforms and in AWS specialist communities, no one was willing to address this issue.<br/>
+Despite seeking solutions on various platforms and in AWS specialist communities, no one was willing to address this issue.
+The team was worried that the data was lost and could not be recovered.<br/>
-<br/>An expert from FivexL responded to Wings' plea for help.
+<br/>The FivexL expert quickly and voluntarily helped Wings with restoring access to AWS Organization.
+This marked the beginning of the collaboration.
 The founder of Wings recalls, "We were impressed by how quickly and freely the FivexL specialist assisted us.
 It became clear that they were experts in their field and could be trusted to build a scalable and secure infrastructure that would meet not only our current needs but also future challenges."
 {{</ case_study/challenge >}}

 {{< case_study/solution heading="Solution" >}}